wiruwiru/CallAdminSystem-CS2/README.md

 # Commands
 `!report` `!call`  - Report a player command.

-`!claim`  - Command to take reports on the server. | You need to have the @css/generic permission to use it.
+`!claim`  - Command to take reports on the server. | You need to have the default @css/generic permission to be able to use the command.

 ## TO-DO
-- Change configuration file location
+- [x] Change configuration file location
+- [ ] Move the reasons to configuration
+- Any recommendations to help improve the plugin

 ###
 This project is a modification of [ReportSystem](https://github.com/PhantomYopta/-Discord-cs2-ReportSystem)